Slyrith/aoi.js-documentation/src/functions/util/channelExists.md

 ## Example

-This will check if a channel with the name `general` exists, alternative you could use the channel ID instead:
+This will check if a channel with the name `general` exists, alternatively you could use the channel ID instead:

 ```javascript
 bot.command({